muratk3n/thirdwave/en/tweets/2020/week22b.md

 ---

-"Yet within weeks of the joint signature on the White House lawn, the writing was on the wall.
+"Yet within weeks of the joint signature on the White House lawn [of 93 Oslo Accord], the writing was on the wall.
 By the end of September, the Accord’s vague principles had already been translated into a new geopolitical reality on the ground under the terms of what was called the Oslo II (or Taba4) agreement.
 This included not just partitioning the West Bank and the Gaza Strip between “Jewish” and “Palestinian” zones, but partitioning further all the Palestinian areas into small cantons or Bantustans.
 The peace cartography of 1995 amounted to a bisected series of Palestinian zones that resembled, in the words of quite a few commentators, a Swiss cheese.

 Once this program became clear, the decline of the negotiations was swift"